Getting a Filipino Tribal Tattoo in Buscalan

-Detailed information about contacting a guide (required) and getting to Buscalan via Bontoc are included in a separate post.
+Detailed information about contacting a guide (required) and getting from Bontoc to Buscalan are included in a separate post.

 The room in the home was quite comfortable, although no blanket was provided, and it does get cold at night!
-The toilet was outside, in a little shed a few metres away from the house, and during the time we spent there we never figured out how to actually have a shower other than filling a bucket from a tap and throwing it over our heads.
+The toilet was outside, in a little shed a few metres away from the house, and during the time we spent there, we never really figured out how to have a shower other than filling a bucket from a tap and throwing it over our heads.

 Views from Buscalan

-We strongly advise you to bring some food provisions such as crackers and bread if you cannot handle eating rice all the time.
+We strongly advise you to bring some food provisions such as crackers and bread from Bontoc if you cannot handle eating rice all the time.

 The legendary Mambabatok Apo Whang-Od